codio/site/source/docs/inline-preview.html.markdown

 Deployment targets are covered in detail in the [Deployment section](/docs/deployment).

-TODO : show dd menu expanded
 ![preview](/img/docs/preview-default.png)

 ##Base Path
-If you are not previewing an html file and you have set up a deployment target for a remote server, then make sure you have specified the Base Path field in the deployment target.
+If you are not previewing an html file and you have set up a deployment target for a remote server, then make sure you have specified the [Base Path](/docs/deployment/basepath) field in the deployment target.

 ##Preview in a Codio tab or new browser tab
 In the Preview dropdown menu, you can select one of the following ways to preview